MaterializeInc/materialize/doc/developer/project-management.md

 Once a design has been approved, the DRI can move a project from Discovery to Delivery.
-During Delivery, the DRI is responsible for ushering their project through all of the phases of our [Feature Lifecycle](./feature-lifecycle.md), from Internal Development to General Availability.
+During Delivery, the DRI is responsible for ushering their project through all of the phases of our [Project Lifecycle](./project-lifecycle.md), from Internal Development to General Availability.

 It is not required that the DRI personally deliver each piece